seng350/course/project.md

 ### Deliverables
 - Create a repository using the Github Classroom link
-- send your Github IDs to Omar
+- send your Github IDs to TAs
 - update the Readme with your team's name, and 3 projects of interest.

 ### Marking Guide